 Elmwood Day Camp

-Every year Elmwood hosts our annual Project Morry Swim-A-Thon, this year, we’ve decided to host a Walk-A-Thon!
+Every year Elmwood hosts our annual Project Morry Fundraiser, this year, we’ve decided to host a Walk-A-Thon!
 Project Morry is an organization for under-served children.
 They operate a resident camp as a component of their year round program.
 Project Morry was founded in honor of Morry Stein who was the long time director of Camp Echo Lake.